VasylHyshchyn/superSimpleStreaming/README.md

 Show is not abstract class, rewrite on TS
 # trouble
 and lot of others
+# troble
+with subcribe method, it is needed to rewrite
 # design
 it is needed to add html and css, simple design